Platform Engineering and Internal Developer Platforms

 IDPs reduce cognitive load on developers — they get a self-service path to production without learning Kubernetes internals.

-The organisational model matters as much as the tooling.
-Platform engineering teams operate like product teams serving internal customers – they maintain SLAs for their platform APIs, run user research with developer teams, and prioritise features based on adoption data.
-The goal is reducing the “cognitive load” on application developers: measuring how much infrastructure knowledge a developer needs to deploy a service is a better north-star metric than tool adoption rates.
-Teams that have fully committed to platform engineering report that onboarding a new service to production takes hours instead of weeks, security and compliance checks are automated into the golden path rather than bolted on at the end, and senior infrastructure engineers can focus on platform improvements rather than repeated manual provisioning work.
+The organisational model matters as much as the tooling – in practice more.
+Platform teams that treat their IDP as a product (running user research with developer teams, maintaining SLAs for platform APIs, prioritising based on adoption data) consistently outperform teams that just shipped a Backstage instance and called it done.
+The metric that actually matters is “cognitive load”: how much infrastructure knowledge does a developer need to deploy a service?
+Teams that measure this seriously report that onboarding a new service to production drops from weeks to hours, compliance checks get automated into the golden path rather than bolted on at the end, and senior infrastructure engineers stop spending 80% of their time on manual provisioning requests.

 Frequently Asked Questions